-Dan Christensen was an American abstract artist.
-An art critic, Clement Greenberg, described Dan Christensen’s art as Color Field or Post-Painterly Abstraction.
-One of the American leading abstract artists, Dan Christensen art was expressed through the use of both line and color.
-But apart from being abstract, Dan Christensen art and paintings offer a wide variety of styles, including modernism.
+Art critic Clement Greenberg described Dan Christensen’s art as Color Field or Post-Painterly Abstraction.
+One of the leading American abstract artists, Christensen’s art was expressed through the use of both line and color.
+But apart from being abstract, his art and paintings offer a wide variety of styles, including modernism.

-Inspired by the artwork of Jackson Pollock at an early age, artist Dan Christensen spent 40 years painting.
+Inspired by the artwork of Jackson Pollock at an early age, Dan spent 40 years painting.
 And not only painting, but exploring everything connected to the art of painting.
-As a result, Dan Christensen art and paintings were original, joyful and surprising.
+As a result, his art and paintings were original, joyful and surprising.
 He was innovative at the time when painting was dead.
-He was also a truly dedicated artist and his work meant a lot to him.
-Dan Christensen artist and painter, came up with the term “the harmonious turbulence of the universe”.
+He was also a dedicated artist and his work meant a lot to him.
+Christensen the artist, came up with the term “the harmonious turbulence of the universe”.
 This turbulence came from his exploratory approach to creating artwork.

-Artist Dan Christensen was born in Cozad, Nebraska, in 1942.
-He graduated from high school in North Platte, and later attended Chadron State College in the late 1950s, where his artistic talent was first recognized by his professors.
+He was born in Cozad, Nebraska, in 1942 and graduated from high school in North Platte.
+The artist later attended Chadron State College in the late 1950s, where his artistic talent was first recognized by his professors.
 He transferred to the Kansas City Art Institute, where he graduated as class valedictorian in 1964.

-In 1964, artist Dan Christensen moved to New York, where he worked at various jobs – as a bartender, carpenter and many other things, while starting his career as an artist.
-It happened then and there that Dan Christensen art was influenced by the city and the art world of New York.
+In 1964, he moved to New York, where he worked at various jobs.
+As a bartender, carpenter and many other things, while starting his career as an artist.
+It happened then and there that his art was influenced by the city and the art world of New York.

 In 1967, Dan Christensen art made the move from figuration to abstract painting.
 He started producing paintings with a spray gun, giving them the definition of abstract and original.
-He drew loops, lines and colorful stacks on his paintings, which made his art instantly noticeable and got him his first artwork exhibition at the Andre Emmerich Gallery.
+He drew loops, lines and colorful stacks on his paintings.
+This made his art quite noticeable and got him his first artwork exhibition at the Andre Emmerich Gallery.

 Along with Jacobshagen, Kennedy, the curator of Sheldon Museum of Art supported Dan Christensen’s art.
-He described artist Dan Christensen as innovative and a really dedicated artist.
-Both of them consider that no one but Dan Christensen managed to gain a national reputation at that time, and no one but he was supposed to.
+The curator described him as an innovative and dedicated artist.
+Both of them consider that only Dan Christensen managed to gain a national reputation at the time.
 But before them, there was an architect, Philip Jonson, who supported his art from his early steps.
-He bought some Dan Christensen art and even gave one painting to the Museum of Modern Art.
+He bought some of Christensen’s art and even gave one painting to the Museum of Modern Art.

-Fifty years later, in the 2000s, Dan Christensen is the most noted Nebraska native artist of his era, and a highly regarded artist and painter.
+Fifty years later, in the 2000s, Dan Christensen is the most noted Nebraska native artist of his era.
 Artist Dan Christensen’s unique approach to line and shape was even researched at the Butler Institute of American Art, Ohio.
-Dan Christensen art is now highly regarded everywhere.
-His paintings are highly collectible and widely held by both art collectors and museums.
-It can now be difficult to find Dan Christensen art for sale, and Kennedy, the curator of the Sheldon Museum of Art, claims that Dan Christensen should have been recognized much earlier.
+His paintings are now collectible and held by both art collectors and museums.
+It can now be difficult to find Dan Christensen art for sale.
+Kennedy, the curator of the Sheldon Museum of Art, claims that Dan Christensen should have been recognized much earlier.

 Artist Dan Christensen spent his whole life creating art.
 From the 1970s to the very end of his life he was exploring new art and painting techniques.